apple-fritter/apple-fritter/README.md

 - 🌱 I’m currently learning how to use GitHub.
 It is a fun experience, so far.
 - 💞️ I’m looking to collaborate on projects that facilitate education, aide those with impairments, and keep minds active and communicating.
 I'm particularly interested in exploring Rust further.
 - 📫 My [linktree](http://linktr.ee/apple_fritter) has options for reaching out to me.
+- 😵 I enjoy visiting [SlashDot](https://slashdot.org/), [DistroWatch](https://distrowatch.com/), and [Hacker News](https://news.ycombinator.com/), multiple times daily.
+If you have a tech blog you'd like to share, I have room in my bookmarks!

 <!---
 apple-fritter/apple-fritter is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.